 A sluggish liver and gallbladder was the root cause of my SIBO and acid reflux.
 Although I still had not connected all the dots and made the connection.

-At this point in my healing journey, I was feeling good and had seen some significant improvements in my health.
+At this point in my SIBO story, I felt good and had seen some significant improvements in my health.

 But this was still just the beginning.
 I had so much more to learn as I did not know anything about SIBO yet.
 I still had to learn about the connection between genetics, a sluggish gallbladder, and SIBO.
 Although, I was starting to connect all the dots.

-A few years after doing my food sensitivity test, I noticed that corn chips and bananas were a trigger for mild acid reflux.
+A few years after doing my food sensitivity test, I noticed that corn chips and bananas triggered mild acid reflux.

-In one podcast I was listening to the speaker mentioned that fiber could cause acid reflux if SIBO was present due to fermentation in the small intestine.
+In one podcast I was listening to, the speaker mentioned that fiber could cause acid reflux if SIBO were present due to fermentation in the small intestine.

-Banana’s corn chips and potatoes are all high in resistant starches which bacteria ferment upon.
-This is great for the microbiome in the colon but not in my case where I still had too much bacteria in the small intestine.
+Bananas, corn chips, and potatoes are all high in resistant starches, which bacteria ferment.
+Fiber and resistant starch is excellent for the colon’s microbiome, but not in my case, where I still had too much bacteria in the small intestine.

-Soon after this aha moment I came across Dr. Ben Lynch and his information on genetics through another podcast.
+After this aha moment, I came across Dr. Ben Lynch and his information on genetics through another podcast.
 He mentioned the connection between SNPs in the PEMT gene, a sluggish gallbladder, and SIBO.

-In short someone with a dirty PEMT gene or SNPs in the PEMT gene can have a sluggish gallbladder and thus poor bile flow.
-A key property of bile that no one is talking about is that bile is antimicrobial and helps to prevent SIBO.
+In short, someone with a dirty PEMT gene or SNPs in the PEMT gene can have a sluggish gallbladder and thus, poor bile flow.
+A fundamental property of bile that no one is talking about is that bile is antimicrobial and helps prevent SIBO.

-I just knew that this was related to me, so I went out and bought Sunflower lecithin to support my PEMT gene and sluggish gallbladder.
+I just knew this was related to me, so I bought Sunflower lecithin to support my PEMT gene and sluggish gallbladder.
 The phosphatidylcholine found in sunflower lecithin worked like magic.

-I continued to take sunflower lecithin for 1 month and was feeling good.
+I continued to take sunflower lecithin for one month and was feeling good.
 My mild acid reflux was almost gone when I ate my trigger foods but not quite.

-In another video, Dr. Ben Lynch mentioned that taking ox bile on an empty stomach was like dropping a bomb on SIBO due to the antimicrobial properties of bile.
+In another video, Dr. Ben Lynch mentioned that taking ox bile on an empty stomach was like dropping a bomb on SIBO due to bile’s antimicrobial properties.

-Since I had done antimicrobial herbs in the past, I decided I would give the ox bile a try to see if it worked to kick the last bit of my SIBO symptom of acid reflux.
-Lo, and behold in 1 month, I was able to eat potato, banana, and corn chips again without getting acid reflux.
+Since I had done antimicrobial herbs in the past, I decided to try the ox bile to see if it worked to kick the last bit of my SIBO symptom of acid reflux.
+Lo, and behold, in 1 month, I was able to eat potato, banana, and corn chips again without getting acid reflux.

 While I never tested for SIBO through the breath test, I did go to another bio-resonance practitioner and asked her to use the bio-resonance machine to test if SIBO was an issue.

-The machine noted that SIBO was present, and when the practitioner put my pads connected to the machine on the top part of my abdomen for a session, it started making growling bubbly noises.
+The machine noted that SIBO was present, and when the practitioner connected my pads to the device on the top of my abdomen for a session, my stomach started making growling bubbly noises.
 I forgot to mention that ever since I was a young girl, my stomach would always make grumbling noises after eating.

 I did my bio-resonance session when I had just started taking the sunflower lecithin.
-This session confirmed for me that I was on track and that indeed I did have some small intestinal bacterial overgrowth.
+This session confirmed that I was on track and that I did have some small intestinal bacterial overgrowth.

-To this day, I have been able to maintain my results without having to continue to restrict my diet or take antimicrobials.
-If anything, I feel my best and can eat a more diverse diet than when I initially started on my health journey years ago.
+To this day, I have maintained my results without having to continue to restrict my diet or take antimicrobials.
+If anything, I feel my best and can eat a more diverse diet than when I initially started my health journey years ago.

-I truly believe that addressing my liver and gallbladder as the root cause of my SIBO was the silver lining for my ultimate success in healing SIBO.
+I genuinely believe that addressing my liver and gallbladder as the root cause of my SIBO was the silver lining for my ultimate success in healing SIBO.

-In some way, I hope that my story helps you along your SIBO journey.
-I know SIBO can be tough to overcome especially when the root cause is not addressed.
+In some way, I hope that my story of how I healed my SIBO helps you along your SIBO journey.
+I know SIBO can be tough to overcome, especially when the root cause is not addressed.
 Here are some SIBO resources to help you along the way.

 As you can see, my journey took a while and is not the healing SIBO story one might expect, but it is also why I know what I know now.
 I would not take my healing SIBO journey back as I have learned so much profound and life-changing information along the way.

-While it took me years to learn everything about healing SIBO naturally, I now have the tools to keep myself as healthy as possible and free of the annoying SIBO symptoms.
+While it took me years to learn everything about how to heal SIBO naturally, I now have the tools to keep myself as healthy as possible and free of the annoying SIBO symptoms.

 - additional underlying causes of SIBO